jtkline1205/party-games/README.md

 When a new game is started:

-1. Both the red and blue players are given five ships, each of them with varying lengths:
+1. Both the red and blue players are given five ships, each of them having varying lengths:
 ##### Carrier - 5
 ##### Battleship - 4
 ##### Cruiser - 3